Aurelia components: difference between element and attribute

 Actually, a custom attribute has no additional HTML.
 Nevertheless, it can make sense to inject some over JS.
 But normally you just use the HTMLElement, it´s events, properties, innerHTML and such to extend it for your needs.

-You find the examples for custom attributes here.
+You find some examples for custom attributes here.

 Never stop practicing